David Bairstow’s life took a downside turn after his retirement from cricket © Getty Images

 Bairstow’s wicketkeeping was “never beautiful but usually efficient” [Wisden], but his explosive batting helped improve the Yorkshire team balance, allowing them to play the extra batsman or bowler.
 He could be a match-winner on his day with the bat — especially in the shorter version.
 Wisden wrote: “(David) Bairstow believed he could intimidate the bowling simply by announcing that he was going to whack the ball back over the bowler’s head, and often enough he kept his promise.”

 From 459 First-Class matches Bairstow held 961 catches and 138 stumpings.
-He effected six victims in an innings seven times in County Championship.
-This included seven catches against Derbyshire at Scarborough in 1982, which remains the Yorkshire record; it was also a shared Championship record (David East, Steve Marsh, and Jonathan Batty have subsequently done eight in an innings).
+He effected 6 victims in an innings 7 times in County Championship.
+This included 7 catches against Derbyshire at Scarborough in 1982, which remains the Yorkshire record; it was also a shared Championship record (David East, Steve Marsh, and Jonathan Batty have subsequently done 8 in an innings).

 Born in Horton, Bradford, Bairstow went to Hanson Grammar School.
 He showed promise in both cricket and football at an early age, and even went on to represent Bradford City Association Football Club.
 Then, when he was supposed to appear for an English Literature A-level examination, he was summoned to play Gloucestershire.

 Special arrangements were made so that the 18-year old could sit for the test at 6 in the morning.
 He made his First-Class debut later that day in a star-studded Yorkshire line-up.
-He scored 15 and two, but held four catches, and never looked back.
+He scored 15 and 2, but held 4 catches, and never looked back.
 He played for two more seasons before earning the Yorkshire cap in 1973.